Hisses & Kisses

 Kisses began to feel strong.

-And they didn’t feel lonely anymore.
+And neither one felt lonely anymore.

 One bright afternoon, they found a little house with a colorful garden.